cameronosmith/speechToCommand-prototype-not-production-software-/README.md

 cripples careers, but was even more frustrated that there were no dictation applications that allowed programmers program by voice, so I built this in attempt to effectively cure RSI.

-EDIT: a year later i'm finishing up an official consumer software verison of this for easier use for people without technical skills in hosting their own web server and packaging it all together etc.